arnasRad/speech_dataset/README.md

 # Introduction

 speech_dataset is just a tool to help build speech datasets for neural network training.
-Its is based on this [tutorial](https://medium.com/@klintcho/creating-an-open-speech-recognition-dataset-for-almost-any-language-c532fb2bc0cf).
-Its is not fully automated and will require a lot of manual editing.
+It's is based on this [tutorial](https://medium.com/@klintcho/creating-an-open-speech-recognition-dataset-for-almost-any-language-c532fb2bc0cf).
+It's is not fully automated and will require a lot of manual editing.
 Below is a tutorial for building the speech dataset using this tool.
-Note that there may be undocumented steps with some pairs of ebooks and audiobooks that the user may need to cover on his own to successfully build a dataset.
+Note that with some pairs of ebooks and audiobooks, there may be undocumented steps that the user may need to cover on his own to successfully build a dataset.

 # Prerequisites: